isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Lemongrass.md

 <section>
 	<h4>Environmental needs:</h4>
-<p>Laksa thrives in 4-6 hours of direct sunlight, but plants can also tolerate about 6-8 hours of indirect sunlight.
-Plants do best in moist, well-drained soil at least 15cm deep, making them suitable for container planting and corridor gardening.
-These plants can tolerate waterlogging and can be planted in garden areas prone to ponding.
-Keep your plants cool with mulch and plenty of water to encourage growth.</p>
+<p>Lemongrass flourishes in 6-8 hours of direct sunlight.
+Plants do best in sandy, well-drained soil at least 15cm deep, making them suitable for container gardening, but the diameter of the pot will greatly limit the size of the plant.
+Take note that Lemongrass can grow up to 1.2m tall, and that larger pots of at least 20cm width will be needed for the plant to grow offshoots.
+These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter and grit to let the roots breathe. </p>
 	<br>
 	</section>